Why use a reseller agreement?

 Other templates and supply of services agreements

 When should the supply of services agreement template be used: The products that are sold under the reseller agreement will be governed by their own terms and conditions that are separate from the terms of the reseller agreement.
 A supply of services agreement will contain the commercial terms and conditions relating to the products, whereas the reseller agreement defines the arrangement between the supplier and reseller to resell the products.
-Our Supply of Services Agreement template can be found here.
-Please note, if the products will consist of software, please see the below paragraph.
+Check out our Supply of Services Agreement template.
+Please note that if the products will consist of software, please see the below paragraph.

 When should the software as a service template be used: If the products that are being resold consist of software, a software as a service agreement template would be suitable to govern the terms between the reseller and customer.
-Our Software as a Service Agreement template can be found here.
+Check out our Software as a Service Agreement template.

 When should the distribution agreement template be used: If the products being resold consist of goods rather than software or services, the template distribution agreement would generally be more appropriate.
-Our Distribution Agreement template can be found here.
+Check out our Distribution Agreement template.

 Why Docue?

-Tags: reseller agreement, reseller agreement template, reseller, resale of services, resale of software.
+Tags: reseller agreement, reseller agreement template, reseller agreement template word, reseller, resale of services, resale of software, saas reseller agreement template, software resale template word.